-2/14/10: I work with many people on difficult relationships with their parents, siblings, children, friends, employers, and partners.
-Most of the time there is some pattern in place of trying to change the other, or defending efforts that the other may have to change us.
+I work with many people on difficult relationships with their parents, siblings, children, friends, employers, and partners.
+Most of the time there is some pattern in place of trying to change the other person, defending efforts that the other may be doing to change us, or just cutting the person off.
 The following covers a model that gives us a new option.

 An old supervisor of mine often said that we always have 3 basic choices in relationships:

 C. Make the best of what is possible (transformation)